Permanency Planning Foster/Adoption Program

-If you are interested in further information regarding the Lutheran Community Services Permanency Planning Program you are cordially invited to attend the next informational meeting held on the second Monday of each month at 6 p.m. at our Seattle office.
+If you are interested in further information regarding the Lutheran Community Services Permanency Planning Program, we invite you to come in for a one-on-one informational session with a Family Specialist.
+These sessions can be scheduled during the day or evening, Monday - Friday, at our Seattle office.

 Lutheran Community Services serves families and children of all racial, economic, and religious backgrounds.
 We welcome all interested families.
 LCS does not discriminate on the basis of sexual orientation.

 For more information, call us at 206-694-5713 or by e-mail.

 Foster Parents receive the following training and support: